LiuYuancheng/Py_Web_Contents_Download_Tool/Readme.md

 ###### Program Execution

-1. Copy the URLs you want to check in the URLs record file "**urllist.txt**"
+1. Copy all the URLs you want to check into the URLs record file "**urllist.txt**".

 2. Cd to the program folder and run program execution cmd: